adrienbrignon/mkdocs-exporter/docs/setup/setting-up-documents.md

   - mkdocs/exporter/pdf
 ```

-???+ question "Why an additional plugin?"
+???+ question "Why multiple plugins?"

-    **MkDocs Exporter** comes with various plugins in a single package.
+    **MkDocs Exporter** comes as various plugins in a single package.

-    This architecture has been chosen to reduce code duplication and maintain a generic base that can be used
+    This architecture reduces code duplication and maintains a generic base that can be used to export
-    to export your pages to formats other than PDF (although this is the only format currently supported).
+    your pages to formats other than PDF (although this is currently the only format supported).

-    Basically, the `mkdocs/exporter` must always be registered first as it provides a common ground for
+    To sum things up, the `mkdocs/exporter` should always be registered first as it provides a common ground for
-    other plugins to use.
+    other plugins to rely on.

 ## Usage

-### Toggle documents generation
+### Toggling documents generation

-The documents generation can be enabled or disabled at any time.
+Document generation can be enabled or disabled at any time.
-This feature is especially useful during your development process, when you don't want to slow down your iterations because of document generation.
+This feature is particularly useful during your development processes: when you don't want to slow down your iterations because of document generation.

 ```yaml
 plugins: